-Our quarterly Hope Parkinson newsletter includes participant profiles, helpful articles, and a calendar of events.
-All participants with valid mailing addresses receive this newsletter at no charge.
-Become a member to be added to our mailing list!
+Our quarterly Hope Parkinson newsletter includes event information and helpful articles.
+All members with valid mailing addresses receive this newsletter at no charge.

 You can also view an electronic copy of our most recent newsletter here:

 Parkinson 101: Finding Hope for Living Well is an introduction to the fundamentals of Parkinson’s disease and the benefits of the Hope Parkinson Program.
 Offered quarterly, this class is a perfect place to start for those who are new to the program, and includes a discussion of:

 - Medical and complementary therapies used to treat Parkinson’s disease

 Our biggest event of the year is the Annual Hope Parkinson Symposium, an exciting day of education, empowerment, and energy.
 This day-long seminar is your chance to learn from our local and national experts in the field of Parkinson’s disease and related movement disorders.
 The Symposium begins with a chance to mingle with Parkinson’s organizations offering resources, adaptive technologies, and medical therapies all designed to improve quality of life.
 The featured speakers are followed by a helpful Question and Answer session open to all attendees.
 Registration fees include a deluxe lunch buffet, beverages, and dessert.
 Over 300 people typically attend our Annual Symposium.